huggablehacker/base64decode/README.md

 Usage of this would be:

-`./base64decode.txt SGVsbG8gV29ybGQ=`
+`./b64e.sh SGVsbG8gV29ybGQ=`

-The resulting output file will be called `base64decode.txt` and be saved in the current directory.
+The resulting output file will be called `%m_%d_%Y.%H_%M_%S` where the former is the current date and time, and will be saved in the current directory.